USC gynecologist class-action lawsuit gets initial approval

-LOS ANGELES — A federal judge has given preliminary approval to a class-action settlement of claims against the University of Southern California stemming from sexual abuse allegations against a gynecologist who worked at a student health center for decades.
+LOS ANGELES — A judge has given preliminary approval to a $215 million settlement of a federal lawsuit against the University of Southern California stemming from sexual abuse allegations against a gynecologist who worked there for decades.

-U.S. District Judge Stephen V. Wilson gave the initial approval Wednesday and set a hearing on final approval for Jan.
-6, 2020.

-The proposed settlement would establish a $215 million fund for plaintiffs, providing compensation ranging from $2,500 to $250,000 to women who say Dr. George Tyndall abused them between 1988 and 2016.
+The settlement would create a fund to pay $2,500 to $250,000 to women who say Dr. George Tyndall abused them between 1988 and 2016.
+It also would mandate reforms, including appointment of a women’s health advocate to handle misconduct complaints.

+USC interim President Wanda Austin says Wednesday’s move is a step forward in healing the university community.

-Former patients with allegations against Tyndall are deciding whether to join the settlement, which has been criticized by attorneys for hundreds of women in state court cases.
+Former patients are deciding whether to join the settlement, which has been criticized by attorneys for hundreds of women in state court cases.

-Tyndall remains under investigation and has not been charged.
-He denies any wrongdoing.

 Information from: Los Angeles Times, http://www.latimes.com/